Samuel Putnam Avery

-Samuel Putnam Avery (1822–1904) was an American connoisseur and dealer in art.
+Samuel Putnam Avery (1822–1904) was an American connoisseur and art dealer.

 Biography

-Samuel Putnam Avery was born in New York City on March 17, 1822. where he studied wood and copper engraving and was extensively employed by leading publishers.
-He married the artist-collector Mary Ann Ogden in 1844 and began business as a dealer in art in 1865.
-In 1867 Mr. Avery was appointed commissioner in charge of the American art department of the Exposition Universelle in Paris.
-He was a founding, and for a long time, trustee of the Metropolitan Museum of Art and was a life member of important scientific, artistic and educational associations.
-He founded the Avery Architectural Library at Columbia University in memory of his son Henry Ogden Avery, an architect of note, who died in 1890.
-In 1900 he donated his collection of 17,775 etchings and lithographs to the New York Public Library.
+Samuel Putnam Avery was born on March 17, 1822, in New York City, where he studied wood and copper engraving and was extensively employed by leading publishers.
+He married the artist-collector Mary Ann Ogden in 1844 and began business as an art dealer in 1865.
+In 1867, Avery was appointed commissioner in charge of the American art department of the Exposition Universelle in Paris.
+He was among the founders, and for a long time a trustee of the Metropolitan Museum of Art, and was a life member of several important scientific, artistic and educational associations.
+He founded the Avery Architectural Library at Columbia University in memory of his son Henry Ogden Avery, an architect of note who died in 1890.
+In 1900, he donated his collection of 17,775 etchings and lithographs to the New York Public Library.

 Avery died at his home in New York City on August 11, 1904.

-In 1912 Avery Hall, in memory of father and son, was erected on the Columbia campus.
-Its first floor houses the Avery Library, now rated the richest collection in the country of works on architecture and the allied arts.